dieterich-lab/scimodom/server/docs/source/database.rst

     docker compose -f docker-compose-db-only.yml up -d
     # under server
     alembic upgrade head
-    upsert --all

-This is subject to change.
+    upsert --all # <- this is subject to change!

 Projects are added with